lsj5031/Hoppy-Whisper/README.md

-# Parakeet Tray App Foundation
+# Hoppy Whisper Tray App Foundation

-Parakeet is a Windows-native tray application for fast transcription and clipboard automation.
+Hoppy Whisper is a Windows-native tray application for fast transcription and clipboard automation.
 This repository currently provides the scaffolding for future development, including a Poetry-managed environment and a modular `src/app` package layout covering tray integration, hotkey handling, audio capture, speech transcription, smart cleanup, and history persistence.

 ## Quick start